aantron/better-enums/README.md

 # Better Enums

-Reflective compile-time C++ enum library with clean syntax.
+Reflective compile-time C++ enum library with clean syntax, in a single header file.
 For example:

+    #include <enum.h>
     ENUM(Channel, int, Red = 1, Green, Blue)

 defines a type `Channel`.
 You can then do natural things such as: